 For you, understanding the body language of parrots and mating behavior can be difficult, one day you will notice your parrot is tame, happy and sweet, while the other day he or she is behaving ferociously.
 Yes, I know it sounds scary, but I can assure you that this is very normal as your parrot is going through a hormonal imbalance period which is due to the mating season.
-Here are some of the most common signs of mating behavior of parrot and how you can prevent them.
+Here are some of the most common signs of the mating behavior of parrot and how you can prevent them.

-One of the most common hormonal behavior signs is biting; it is also referred as “Bluffing”.
+One of the most common hormonal behavior signs is biting; it is also referred to as “Bluffing”.
 This is one of the main reasons why many bird owners leave their parrots in shelter homes or rescue centers.
-Though it can be very scary, being a parrot owner, you need to understand that it is absolutely normal behavior of parrots particularly during the mating season.
+Though it can be very scary, being a parrot owner, you need to understand that it is an absolutely normal behavior of parrots, particularly during the mating season.

 I once had an Indian Ringneck Parakeet and he performed a cute “bowing down” display in front of me.
-At first I thought it was his new trick, but later I found out that Indian Ringnecks do this display in the mating season to woo a potential mate.
+At first, I thought it was his new trick, but later I found out that Indian Ringnecks do this display in the mating season to woo a potential mate.

 For my parrot I was the potential mate, I didn’t feel bad or disgusted in fact, it was quite honoring because I realized that my pet is more comfortable with me.
 And then again we must realize that its due to the mating season that their behavior has changed.

 Screaming – Too Much Noise[boxright]For Bird Mating Season, you should have this best selling Breeding Box inside the cage so it feels comfortable.[/boxright]